The Zendesk Shared Responsibility Model

 - Ensuring robust backup and disaster recovery processes are in place and tested

-VI.
+VII.
 Helpful Links

 Access Controls and Hygiene